 - Parasites in the intestines

 - Ingestion of a toxic substance

-Common treatments for dog vomiting caused by gastroenteritis, include giving the dog special food cooked at home such as rice and chicken (the food may also be purchased in a can) or anti-nausea medication.
-More serious conditions often require more intensive therapy.
+Common treatments for dog vomiting caused by an inflammation of the stomach or intestines (gastroenteritis), include feeding a bland diet and/or anti-nausea medication.
+More serious conditions often require more intensive therapy such as fluids, hospitalization with injectable medication, and in some cases surgery.
 It is very important that you follow your doctor’s instructions and are candid with your family veterinarian.